camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * The overall assignment must be executable.
 See the [validation chapter]({{< relref "#validation" >}}) for details.

-### Cancellation of Unmapped Activity Instances
+### Cancellation of Unmapped Activity Instances and Event-Handler Entities

 Non-leaf activity instances to which no migration instructions apply are cancelled.
-In particular, this means that a sub process instance is cancelled when it is not migrated.
+Event handler entities (e.g. message event subscriptions or timer jobs) are removed when their BPMN elements (e.g. boundary events) are not migrated.
 Cancellation is performed before any migration instruction is applied, so the process instance is still in the pre-migration state.

 The semantics are:

 * The activity instance tree is traversed in a bottom-up fashion and unmapped instances are cancelled
-* Cancellation invokes the activity's end execution listeners and output variable mappings
+* Activity instance cancellation invokes the activity's end execution listeners and output variable mappings

 ### Migration/Creation of Activity Instances